patriciaporter86/gomoment.github.io/docs/Hotel-Setup-Process.md

 ![](./img/welcomingyourguests2.png)

 14) On the next screen you are able to set up Ivy smart responses for your guests.
-You can provide a response for specific subjects, like `pool` or `wifi`, or contact our staff to set up responses for additional scenarios.
+You can provide a response for specific subjects, like `pool` or `wifi`, or [contact GoMoment staff](mailto:support@gomoment.com) to set up responses for additional scenarios.
 Click the 'SAVE & NEXT' button to continue.

 ![](./img/smartresponses.png)